-Oracle TopLink is a mapping and persistence framework for use in a Java environment, including Java Platform, Standard Edition (Java SE) and Java Platform, Enterprise Edition (Java EE).
+Oracle TopLink is a mapping and persistence framework for use in a Java environment.
+Oracle TopLink and its functionality is included in Oracle WebLogic Server.
 The core functionality of TopLink is provided by EclipseLink, the open source mapping and persistence framework.